jonathangosling/Rightmove_Analysis/README.md

 1. Initialize the database for airflow (airflow needs a database to store metadata about configuration, users/roles and task runs - this has nothing to do with our SQL Server database - in fact you can see from the docker-compose.yaml that we are using a postgresql dababase image for our airflow metadata database).
 To do this, from the airflow_files directory, run `docker-compose up airflow-init`.
 This will download all necessary docker images, set up the volume and airflow_files containers and set up a user with username and password 'airflow'.
 2. Start all the services (run the containers): `docker compose up -d`.
 The `-d` flag will run the containers in 'detached mode' - allowing us to run them in the background.
 Should see that a postgres, scheduler, triggerer and webserver container are all up and running - can check by running `docker ps`.
-3. Access the portal on localhost:8080, sign in as 'airflow', unpause the DAG and away you go.

 Quick summary: